The algorithm used for the fuzzy connections is described in:

 written into each of the ROIs created as the "source" of the ROI.

-Start the Fuzzy Connections and MS Lesion Finder tools from the
+Start the Fuzzy Connections tool from the Process

 For each input image, you can also provide an "intensity hint".
 To the right of each input image, you will see: